 Broadcast services constitute more than 50% of the revenue of satellite operators today based on classical DVB systems.
 A migration to 3GPP based technology shall enable MBS services to be available to allow a smooth evolution of the satellite operator’s broadcast services.
 MBS has the potential to complement the terrestrial and satellite networks with an efficient means to multicast and broadcast content to the end users. which can provide substantial improvements, especially regarding efficient resource usage to distribute content, such as software updates, media content for example.
 It can complement as well unidirectional link services.

-2/ Enhanced support for emergency calls/messaging and mission critical services via satellite
+2/ Support for emergency calls/messaging and mission critical services via satellite

-With the first commercial deployments of 5G based satellite, there is a strong demand for supporting 5G emergency communication and mission critical services via satellite (e.g., emergency call for automotive, emergency messaging for handsets or IoT devices).
+With the first commercial deployments of 5G based satellite, there is a strong demand for supporting 5G emergency communication and mission critical services via satellite (e.g., emergency call for automotive, emergency messaging for handsets or IoT devices, PWS).
 Given that the regulation is evolving at least with higher location accuracy requirements; there is therefore a need for enhanced support of emergency calls/messaging services and mission critical service by satellite access.

-3/ Enhanced support for multi-orbits satellite networks
+3/ Support for multi-orbits satellite access networks

 Several satellite operators are expected to deploy multi-orbits satellite networks combining LEO, MEO and GEO leveraging as well the notion of regenerative payload on board the satellite.
-The impacts of such 3GPP based megaconstellation combining multi-orbits on the service requirements for satellite acces needs to be studied (e.g. enablers for QoS/SLA management, energy consumption/traffic/resource management, roaming and handover aspects) in the context of 5G Advanced.
+The impacts of such 3GPP based megaconstellation combining multi-orbits on the service requirements for satellite access needs to be studied (e.g. enablers for QoS/SLA management, energy consumption/traffic/resource management, roaming and handover aspects) in the context of 5G Advanced.

-4/ Enhanced Network selection between satellites or between satellites and terrestrial
+4/ Network selection between satellites or between satellites and terrestrial

-With the deployments of different 3GPP based satellites accesses using different orbits LEO, MEO or GEO (for NR or IoT) including the deployment of megaconstellation combining multi-orbits, it is necessary to study the gap and potential new requirements of the network selection to support the different possibilities including roaming between multi orbits satellites or between satellites and terrestrial (e.g., policies depending on the location, selection based on metrics, part of mega constellation, availability of the coverage if discontinuous).
+With the deployments of different 3GPP based satellites accesses using different orbits LEO, MEO or GEO (for NR or IoT) including the deployment of megaconstellation combining multi-orbits, it is necessary to study the gap and potential new requirements of the network selection to support the different possibilities between multi orbits satellites or between satellites and terrestrial (e.g., policies depending on the location, selection based on metrics, part of mega constellation, availability of the coverage if discontinuous).

-5/ Enhanced resilient UE-Satellite-UE communication with intermittent ground connectivity
+5/ Resilient UE-Satellite-UE communication with intermittent ground connectivity

 There is a need to support more robust system resilience to enhance UE-Satellite- UE communication with intermittent ground connectivity for example in case of ground disaster or ground connection failure (ISL outage or feeder link failure).

-6/ Enhanced satellite sharing with on-board network entities
+6/ Satellite access network sharing with on-board network entities

 With the expanding of satellites deployments, the satellite operators are expected to share satellite with on-board entities including RAN and CN to terrestrial MNOs based on different business models/needs considering the limited size of satellite to support multiple physical entities.